Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 </script></head></html>"
 ```

-so naturally, since its practiacally all the code, we strip the vbcode out of the .hta to make it readable.
+So naturally, since it's practically all the code, we strip the vbcode out of the .hta to make it readable.

-Thank god we know VB, otherwise this would be a pain from here on now. ;-) Thankfully, since the autor has left some comments, indicating how the attack works, we should be able to cope with it.
+Thank god we know VB.
+Otherwise, this would be a pain from here on now. ;-) Thankfully, since the author has left some comments indicating how the attack works, we should be able to cope with it.

-The very first thing he does is effectively creating a backup of the AccessVBOM key **if** it has been set before.
+The first thing he does is to effectively create a backup of the AccessVBOM key **if** it has been set before.

 ```vb
 ' Get the old AccessVBOM value